-Alphabet keys - 26 in number (A to Z)

-Number keys - 10 in number (0 to 9)

-Special keys - Caps Lock, Tab, Esc, Enter, Spacebar, Backspace, etc. Show to the students the position of various categories of keys on the keyboard.
+- Alphabet keys 26 in number (A to Z). - Number keys 10 in number (0 to 9). - Special keys Enter, Spacebar, Backspace, etc. Show to the students the position of various categories of keys on the keyboard. - Function keys 12 in number, each key has different job to perform.